White House Medical Unit

 The White House Medical Unit (WHMU) is a unit of the White House Military Office and is responsible for the medical needs of White House staff and visitors.
+The WHMU is led by the director, White House Medical Unit, typically a military O-6 (an Army or Air Force colonel or a Navy captain).
+On January 20, 2025, Colonel James Jones, PhD, PA-C, assumed duties as the director of the White House Medical Unit, serving as the 11th physician associate consultant to the surgeon general (TSG).
+The current physician to the president is US Navy Captain Sean Barbabella, DO.
 The unit also provides medical care to the president, the vice president, their families, and international dignitaries visiting the White House.

 Role

-The WHMU is led by a director, who may also serve as the physician to the president, although in recent years, the roles have frequently been separated.
-The physician to the president is chosen personally by the president and is primarily responsible for the health of the president as a person, while the director is formally chosen by the director of the White House Military Office and is responsible for ensuring the optimal programs are in place to provide health and medical support to the continuity of the presidency to include care for those who support the duties of the president.
+The physician to the president is chosen personally by the president and is primarily responsible for the health of the president as a person, while the director is formally appointed by the director of the White House Military Office and is responsible for ensuring the optimal programs are in place to provide health and medical support to the continuity of the presidency to include care for those who support the duties of the president.

 The medical unit includes active-duty military physicians as well as several physician assistants, registered nurses, and medics, and support staff including an administrator and a medical information technology manager.
-Under implementing guidelines for the Twenty-fifth Amendment to the United States Constitution, the WHMU director is the primary official responsible for advising the president's Cabinet on the ability of the president of the United States to discharge the powers and duties of the office.
+Under implementing guidelines for the Twenty-fifth Amendment to the United States Constitution, the WHMU Director is the primary official responsible for advising the president's Cabinet on the ability of the president of the United States to discharge the powers and duties of the office.
 The final decision, however, rests with the Cabinet as a political, not a medical, decision.
-The WHMU provides free healthcare to the president, vice president, and their immediate families, who are eligible for medical care at American military hospitals anywhere in the world.
+The WHMU provides healthcare to the president, vice president, and their immediate families, as designees of the secretary of defense, who are eligible for medical care at American military medical facilities anywhere in the world.
 Just as with any other military beneficiary, if any of these officials or family members have health insurance, which they generally do as government employees, inpatient medical care at American military hospitals is billed to this health insurance.

 In addition to direct care duties as outlined above, the WHMU is responsible for all medical contingency planning for the White House and its key personnel under its mission of supporting the continuity of the presidency.
 This includes preparing for every presidential or vice presidential trip by developing medical contingency plans, including the identification of hospitals and other facilities at which medical care could be provided.
-The goal is to ensure that the president is never more than 20 ground minutes away from a hospital with high level (general Level 1 Trauma Center).
+The goal is to ensure that the president is never more than 20 ground minutes away from a hospital with high level (generally a level 1) trauma center.
 If this is not possible, the WHMU working with the White House Military Office and the United States Secret Service, ensures that a military helicopter is nearby, kept in instant readiness to evacuate the president to an appropriate hospital.